 RRU Type Definition

-Remote Radio Unit (RRU) types are classified by the amount of radio functionality provided in a centralized unit(s) versus the and the specific interface requirements between the centralized unit(s)
+Remote Radio Unit (RRU) types are classified by the amount of radio functionality provided in a centralized unit(s) versus the RRU(s) and the specific interface requirements between the RRU(s) and the centralized unit(s)

-RRU Type 0 –
+RRU Type 0 –Digital signal processing is performed in the centralized unit(s) and may require a high-speed point-to-point digital interface.

-RRU Type 1 – All functionality apart from Radio Interface Management and Line/Network Protocols is located in .
+RRU Type 1 – All functionality apart from Radio Interface Management and Line/Network Protocols is located in RRUs.

-RRU Type 2 – This provides the most extensive amount of functionality located in a remote location leaving only the Radio Interface Management within a .
+RRU Type 2 – This provides the most extensive amount of functionality located in a remote location leaving only the Radio Interface Management within a centralized unit.

 A second character is appended to detail the allocation of the functionality between the RRU and antenna.